MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-default-user-accounts.md

 - **Ideal**.
 Restrict server administrators from signing in to workstations, in addition to domain administrators.

 > [!NOTE]
 > For this procedure, do not link accounts to the OU that contain workstations for administrators that perform administration duties only, and do not provide Internet or email access.
-For more information, see [Create dedicated workstation hosts without Internet and email access](#create-dedicated-workstation-hosts-without-internet-and-email-access)

 #### To restrict domain administrators from workstations (minimum)